Schlicklab/RAG-IF/README.md

 This will need to change according to your sequence.
 This will create a directory Top107.survivors, which are the candidate sequences returned by GA that have the correct topology with both RNAfold and NUPACK.

-11) Run "python path to RAG-IF code/end_seq_order.py Top107.survivors > min_mut.analysis".
+11) Run "python path to RAG-IF code/end_seq_order.py 7_4 > min_mut.analysis".
 This will run mutation optimization and give minimal mutations written at the bottom of the file min_mut.analysis.
+7_4 is the target toplogy that will need to change accordingly.